 Where are DNS servers?

-When it comes to DNS servers there are ones that you have locally on your network, these can either be some that have been installed intentionally or as part of some networking equipment that your ISP has sent.
+When it comes to DNS servers, these are the ones that you have locally on your network, which can either be some that have been installed intentionally or as part of some networking equipment that your ISP has sent.

 When you try to access a website from your computer you would use a string like “secomea.com”.
-The issue with this is that your computer does not know where to send packages to when all it got is a string.
+The issue with this is that your computer does not know where to send packages, when all it has is a string.
 So, it asks your DNS server “Do you know what secomea.com translates to?”.
-If your DNS server knows what secomea.com translates to then it will deliver the result to your computer. “secomea.com translates to 220.127.116.11”.
-When your computer has received this information then it will open its communication to 18.104.22.168.
+If your DNS server knows what secomea.com translates to then it will deliver the result to your computer: “secomea.com translates to 22.214.171.124”.
+When your computer has received this information, it will open its communication to 126.96.36.199.

 If, however, your DNS server does not know the result of secomea.com then it would have to forward the request to the internet ROOT DNS servers.
-These servers will then be responsible for figuring out what IP address secomea.com resolves to.
+These servers will then be responsible for figuring out what IP address secomea.com refers to and sending the result.
 And send the result back to your DNS server, which will send the information to your computer.

 Broadcast and Unicast.

-In this section we will go into details about what the different communication types are, these are concepts that different layers utilize to communicate in a specific way to end devices.
+In this section we will go into detail about what the different communication types are.
+These are concepts that different layers utilise to communicate in a specific way to end devices.

-Broadcast used to communicate with all devices on a network, this is mostly used on Layer 2 (ARP or DHCP being an example) but can also be used on layer 3 in some cases.
+Broadcast is used to communicate with all devices on a network, mostly on layer 2 (ARP or DHCP being an example) but can also be used on layer 3 in some cases.

-Most communication that is being made to other devices from your computer is using Unicast.
+Most communication made to other devices from your computer uses Unicast.
 When you access a device on the internet or access a local device like a printer, then you are using Unicast.
 This communication is one to one.
 Unicast is used both on layer 2 and 3.
 When you send a package to an IP address the communication will be encapsulated in a Layer 2 package.

 Unicast packages are not stopped by Routers/Firewalls since this is the main way your computer communicates with devices not located on the local network.